millsvonmilski/ofxSimpleScreenRecorder/README.md

 8. Please enjoy the last step of the process, click the red circle at left top on the terminal

-mainthread : store pixels of drawing to buffer array every bi-frame ofthread   : save stored pixels .png to given path on local drive (bin is default) terminal   : convert .png sequence to h.264 .mp4 with FFmpeg command and delete image sequence
+* mainthread : store pixels of drawing to buffer array every bi-frame
+* ofthread   : save stored pixels .png to given path on local drive (bin is default)
+* terminal   : convert .png sequence to h.264 .mp4 with FFmpeg command and delete image sequence

 ## TODOs
-* integrate FFmpeg library into code
+* Integrate FFmpeg library into code
-  - convert buffer directly to video without the process saving images to local storage and also without openning terminal
+  - to convert buffer directly to video without process saving images to local storage and also without process openning terminal

 ## Usage Example
 ```c++